Resource link: https://www.instagram.com/theprintinggoeseveron/

 When printing a model, supports are important, well, because you need something to provide stability to your 3D prints as it is getting printed out — especially if your models have overhanging and bridges.
 As your 3D model is hanging in the air as the 3D printer operates, you need supports to anchor your model to the build plate.
 If the model doesn't have any supports, it may also fall off due to gravity.

 Setting supports is extremely important as this ensures that your models adhere to the build plate and does not fall into the resin vat easily.
 Only the tip of these support structures typically touches the model.

-You can adjust the thickness or thinness of the supports by using slicing software or just add a few more supports for extra grip and stability to ensure that you have a higher chance of printing out your model successfully.
+You can adjust the thickness or thinness of the supports by using slicer software such as CHITUBOX or just add a few more supports for extra grip and stability to ensure that you have a higher chance of success while printing out your 3D models.

 If your model has overhanging and bridges, you’ll need to use thicker supports as a way to provide sturdy support to your 3D models.
 Thin supports are generally used as a way to support denser supports during the printing process.
 Depending on the complexity of your model, you could get away with only using thinner supports.

-Though, keep in mind that the thicker your supports are, the harder it will be to remove them during the post-processing process.
-Conversely, the thinner your supports are, the easier it will be to remove it after printing.
+Though, keep in mind that the thicker your supports are, the harder it will be to remove them during post-processing.
+Conversely, the thinner your supports are, the easier it will be to remove after printing.

-You can also adjust the tips of your supports to have a smaller or wider diameter using slicing software.
+You can adjust the tips of your supports to have a smaller or wider diameter using slicer software.

 If you set your support tips to have a smaller diameter, it may not provide you with enough support during the printing process.